Main

 (Gas Chemicals Business/Basic Chemicals Business/Performance monomer/Tank Terminal Business)

 We will realize a decarbonized society and a circular economy.
 Create business and strengthen initiatives in the areas of emission management and recycling.
 Work on manufacture and sale of low-carbon products.
 Develop fuel ammonia and various recycling businesses.
-We are currently developing a variety of low-carbon methanol and ammonia projects.
-We are also in the process of constructing a PET recycling plant.

 • AFFORDABLE AND CLEAN ENERGY